Katreque/ibashou/README.md

-# ibashou
-Ibashou - Touhou Katreque's Edition
+# Ibashou - Touhou Katreque's Edition

+## What is it?
+It's a desktop game created with C++ and OpenGL based on Touhou Game Series.